 Depending on the extent to which the airway is obstructed, stenotic nares can result in noisy breathing (snorting, snoring).
 It may also cause gagging and coughing.

-Stenoic nares can be treated by surgically enlarging the nasal openings.
+Treatment of stenoic nares is by surgically enlarging the nasal openings.

 Elongated Soft Palate

-This is anatomical problem in which the soft palate is elongated, partially obstructing the airway during breathing.
+This is a problem of the anatomy of some dog breeds, such as the Pug.
+The soft palate is elongated, partially obstructing the airway during breathing.
 This results in gagging, snorting, snoring, and gurgling, especially during and after exercise.

-An elongated soft palate is treated by surgically shortening the palate.
+The treatment of an elongated soft palate is by surgically shortening the palate.

 This condition occurs primarily in older dogs.
 Obese dogs are especially vulnerable to this health problem.

-Tracheal collapse occurs because the tracheal rings do not possess normal rigidity resulting in the collapse of the trachea wall as the dog inhales.
+The trachea (windpipe) is made up of cartilage rings called tracheal rings.
+Tracheal collapse occurs because the rings are not rigid enough.
+This results in the collapse of the trachea wall as the dog inhales.
 The collapse of the trachea wall leads to a narrowing of the windpipe.

-The typical sign of this problem is a goose-honk cough, sometimes accompanied by gagging and harsh breathing, and made worse by stress and exertion.
+The typical sign of this problem is a goose-honk cough.
+Sometimes the dog also gags and has harsh breathing.
+These symptoms get worse with stress and exercise.
 Coughing may also occur when the dog eats or drinks.